These Are The Forgotten Child Brides Of Bangladesh

 “Getting jobs in garment factories — these girls are underage, so they shouldn’t be working, but.
 There is regular income.
 They’re earning more than their parents could earn.
 It transforms them, and the financial independence means they’re not forced to have to marry again.
 That’s already done away with, because they’ve been married and been left.
 And in society, they’re respected more.
 They’re bringing in an income, they’ve no worries about getting food on the table, and, you know, these are teenage girls.
 They’re very keen to show me that they can still buy their beauty products!
 They save up, and they buy their creams, and oil for their hair, and they can buy earrings and clips, and it’s with their own money.”

-The Forgotten Girls of Dhaka is available on radio via bbcworldservice.com, as part of BBC’s Identity series.
+The Forgotten Girls of Dhaka airs on BBC World News TV on Sunday, April 24, at 2:30 p.m.
+EDT, or on radio via bbcworldservice.com, as part of BBC’s Identity series.

 “They’re lovely girls, I mean — they’re very endearing, these girls.
 And what is common with all teenagers across the world is, once you show some interest in what they’re doing, [they open up], and with these girls in particular, no one asks them their opinion.
 No one’s ever asked them how they feel about things.
 They’re told to get married.
 There’s no time for them to discuss their feelings.
 Some of them were telling me that at work, they’re able to do it with their friends, which is something that they love.
 But at home, there’s no time for any of that.

-Note: Correction: A previous version of this story cited 2013 statistics on marriage of girls under 18 in Bangladesh, and has since been updated with 2015 statistics.
-Correction: A previous version of this story cited 2013 statistics on marriage of girls under 18 in Bangladesh, and has since been updated with 2015 statistics.